NSB Logo Lynn Keane Lynn Keane

 Author, Mental Health Advocate

-Lynn Keane is an author and former broadcast journalist.
-Since the sudden passing of her son Daniel in 2009, Keane has dedicated her life to sharing her family’s story, examining depression and suicide prevention and how education, advocacy and compassion are critical to changing outcomes for future generations.
+Lynn Keane is an athlete and passionate advocate for suicide prevention and mental wellness.
+Since the sudden passing of her son Daniel, Keane has dedicated her life to sharing her family’s story, examining depression and suicide prevention and how education, advocacy and compassion are critical to changing outcomes for future generations.

 Keynote Speeches